sabrina-martorelli/fullstack-code-challenge/README.md

 This code challenge will ask you to demonstrate your Laravel and React experience.

 ## Background
 Your task is to create a simple web application that allows users to search for and view information about books using Laravel and React.
-You will be working with a JSON data that contains data about books.
+You will be working with a JSON that contains data about books.

-One of your colleagues have kindly done *some* setup for you:
+One of your colleagues has kindly done *some* setup for you:
 - They have much of the setup containerised in Docker
 - Installed Laravel with PHP 8
 - Set up a Migration & Seed data, for Book titles, authors and summaries.
 But they do not run automatically!